odf/ceci-channels/README.md

 Unsurprisingly, this prints out the numbers 1 to 10, each on a line by itself.

 We first create a channel by calling the function `chan()`.
 We then run two go blocks, one that writes (pushes) values onto the channel, and another that reads (pulls) from it.
-The functions `push()` and `pull()` both return deferred values and are normally used in combination with a `yield`.
+The functions `push()` and `pull()` both return deferred values and are usually used in combination with a `yield`.
 In this example, the channel is unbuffered, which means that a push onto it will block until there is a corresponding pull and vice versa.
 A channel always produces values in the same order as they were written to it, so in effect, it acts as a blocking queue.

 The `close()` function closes a channel immediately, which means that no further pushes onto it will be accepted.
 It may still be possible to pull from the channel if it has a non-empty buffer or if there are pending pushes onto it.
 We will get to these situations in detail a bit further on.
 In our example, the `close()` call happens after the last push has completed, and there are no more values to be pulled.
 This is signalled to the second go block by returning the value `undefined` on the next call to `pull()`.